Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Behavior-dLDS Model

 and $\epsilon_x$ is the dynamics innovations error, or the error in modeling the dynamics, which we also model as Gaussian.

+The latent states $\bm{x}_t$ are a lower-dimensional representation of the instantaneous neural activity, where each dimension represents a group of neurons.
+We focus our analysis on the latent dynamics $\bm{F}_t$, rather than on the latent states $\bm{x}_t$, because the dynamics $\bm{F}_t$ represent the ways that these different groups of neurons can act on each other (the influence of neuron group $j$ at time $t-1$ on neuron group $i$ at time $t$, i.e., the space of ``processes'' that the brain can run), whereas the latent states $\bm{x}_t$ provide a more instantaneous snapshot of which groups of neurons are active.

-To complement the dynamics model we consider the observations of behavioral variables as the time series $\bm{b}_t\in\mathbb{R}^K$.
-To account for the fact that the current neural state $\bm{x}_t$ might fluctuate too quickly to capture the timescale of behavior, we instead model the behavior as being generated by the dynamics coefficients $\bm{c}_t = [c_{1t},...,c_{Mt}]^T\in\mathbb{R}^M$.
-Specifically, we model the behavior through a complementary linear generative model
+To complement the dynamics model, we introduce the main innovation in b-dLDS: We consider the observations of behavioral variables as the time series $\bm{b}_t\in\mathbb{R}^K$ as a function of the \textit{change in state} rather than the state itself.
+Specifically, we account for the fact that the current neural state $\bm{x}_t$ might fluctuate too quickly to capture the timescale of behaviors, especially those in the action domain, rather than the instantaneous ``position'' domain, by modeling the behavior as being generated by the dynamics coefficients $\bm{c}_t = [c_{1t},...,c_{Mt}]^T\in\mathbb{R}^M$.
+Mathematically, we model the behavior through a complementary linear generative model

 where $\bm{\Psi}\in\mathbb{R}^{K \times M}$ projects the current dynamics into the behavior and $\bm{\epsilon}_b$ is \textit{i.i.d.} Gaussian measurement noise.